HEGSRR/RPl-Spielman-2020/docs/report/analysis_plan.md

 Research questions for original paper:
 1. What methods can we use to assess the validity of indices used to measure latent variables like SoVI?
-2. Does SoVI fulfill the seven criterion identified by Spielman et al for assessing the validity of complex social indices, including internal consistency and theoretical consistency (construct validity)?
+2. Does SoVI fulfill the seven criteria identified by Spielman et al for assessing the validity of complex social indices, including internal consistency and theoretical consistency (construct validity)?

 Research questions for our replication study:
 1. To what extent is Spielman et al's paper reproducible?
-2. Does SoVI exhibit qualities of internal consistency and construct validity when we calculate SoVI in the same location spatial extent for several years?
+2. Does SoVI exhibit qualities of internal consistency and construct validity when we calculate SoVI in the same location for several different years?

 ***If the study design includes subcomponents with different spatial or temporal characteristics than the overall study, or includes multi-level models, then enumerate the different subcomponents/levels and specify their spatial/temporal differences here.***